slanglab/qsb/README.md

 - `scripts/test_timing_results.sh`

 ### Table 2
-    - The script `bottom_up_clean/make_results_table.py` gets the numbers for this table based on two files:
+    - The script `make_results_master.ipynb` gets the numbers for this table based on two files:
         - `bottom_up_clean/results.csv`
         - `bottom_up_clean/timer.csv`
+    - This notebook also runs scripts/latencies.R to make figure 3
     - Those files are created via the script `scripts/test_results.sh`

-    - The neural net uses models/125249540

 ### Figure 3
 - The plot `emnlp/times.pdf` comes from `scripts/latencies.R`
 - `R version 3.4.4 (2018-03-15) -- "Someone to Lean On"`
 - `Tidyverse version 1.2.1`
-- This runs on server

 ### Neural network params

+- The neural net uses models/125249540
 - The params of the network are stored in the AllenNLP config file `models/125249540/config.json`